-With these terms defined, we can systematically refer to using the chest x-ray as a monitor of the occurrence of the uniquely occupational diseases (CWP or silicosis) and to measuring exposure to respirable coal mine dust as a monitor of the dust most precisely known to cause them.
+With these terms defined, we can systematically refer to using the chest x-ray as a monitor of the occurrence of the uniquely occupational diseases (CWP or silicosis) and to measuring exposure to respirable coal mine dust as the dust most precisely known to cause them.
 And it makes for a clearer (I hope) discussion of COPDs and their likely cause, the less precise "coal mine dust."
-Incidentally, I suggest that the title of the document merely refer to coal mine dust rather than respirable coal mine dust.
+Considering that COPDs include disorders of the large airways of the lung, it is reasonable to suspect that the cause would include coal mine dust including the full range of particles by size, specifically, thoracic dust.
+Incidentally, I suggest that the title of the document refer merely to coal mine dust rather than respirable coal mine dust.